New Mountain Finance Corporati - GuruFocus.com

-New Mountain Finance Corporation (the “Company”) (NASDAQ: NMFC) announced today the pricing of $200.0 million in aggregate principal amount of its 7.50% convertible notes due 2025 (the “Notes”).
-In connection with the offering, the Company entered into a private placement purchase agreement (the “Purchase Agreement”) with the several purchasers, each of whom is an “accredited investor” as defined in Rule 501(a) of Regulation D under the Securities Act of 1933, as amended (the “Securities Act”) or a “qualified institutional buyer” within the meaning of Rule 144A promulgated under the Securities Act.
-The closing of the offering is subject to customary closing conditions and is expected to take place on November 2, 2022.
+New Mountain Finance Corporation (the “Company”) (NASDAQ: NMFC) announced today the completion of an offering of $200.0 million in aggregate principal amount of its 7.50% convertible notes due 2025 (the “Notes”).
+The offering was consummated pursuant to the terms of a private placement purchase agreement (the “Purchase Agreement”) with the several purchasers, each of whom is an “accredited investor” as defined in Rule 501(a) of Regulation D under the Securities Act of 1933, as amended (the “Securities Act”) or a “qualified institutional buyer” within the meaning of Rule 144A promulgated under the Securities Act.

+John R. Kline, President of New Mountain Finance Corporation, commented, “We appreciate the strong support from both existing and new investors for this offering, which will address near-term debt maturities with unsecured term financing.
+Additionally, we are improving our capital base and fortifying our balance sheet.
+Management is confident that the increased flexibility this financing provides will position us to capitalize on an attractive environment for direct lending."

 The Notes will mature on October 15, 2025, unless earlier converted, redeemed or repurchased in accordance with their terms.
 The Notes will accrue interest at an annual rate of 7.50%, payable semi-annually in arrears on April 15 and October 15 of each year, commencing on April 15, 2023.